theKAOSSphere/one-button-looper/README.md

 * Stereo inputs and outputs
 * Compiled in max number of overdubs (currently 128), a compiled max overall recording time (currently 6 minutes)
 * Configurable input threshold; when starting the recording it can wait until a certain threshold is reached.
-* Record / Play, Undo, Redo, Reset and Dub buttons
+* Just one button to control all functions, saving switching real estate!
-* No clicks even when sounds is still playing at loop end
+* No clicks even when sounds is still playing at loop end.
-* Configurable amount of dry signal routed to the outputs (added in version 4)
+* Configurable amount of dry signal routed to the outputs.
-* Optionally after first dub continue recording (added in version 5, thanks to ssj71)
+* Optionally after first dub continue recording.

 Usage: